 You can insert footnotes or endnotes as needed into your dissertation.

-You can use the method below, or you may want to explore the use of EndNote or RefWorks.
-Use these programs to store your citations and insert them into Word.
+You can use the method below, or you may want to explore the use of EndNote, Zotero, or Mendeley.
+These citation management applications allow you to store your citations and insert them into Word.
 They will automatically format both in-text citations and works-cited lists.
-However, you’ll want to pick one method: EndNote, RefWorks or manual citation for the entire dissertation, or you may end up with more than one bibliography.

 - Put your cursor where you want to insert your new footnote or endnote.